 Last month, another top court, the Constitutional Tribunal (TK), issued its own ruling stating that Morawiecki acted in line with the constitution when trying to organise the presidential elections by post.

-However, that judgement was dismissed by the current ruling coalition, which pointed to the fact that the TK is stacked with PiS appointees, including some judges who were illegitimately appointed.
+However, that judgment was dismissed by the current ruling coalition, which pointed to the fact that the TK is stacked with PiS appointees, including some judges who were illegitimately appointed.
 The majority of judges on the TK panel that issued the ruling on Morawiecki are former PiS politicians.

 Notes from Poland is run by a small editorial team and published by an independent, non-profit foundation that is funded through donations from our readers.
 We cannot do what we do without your support.